-Initiative Beneficiary donation to Children's Hour, a foundation that helps unalso stepped up its engagement with sustainability thro manufacturing technologies; and clean technology bus cts such as blood donation drive; medical outreach; and inderprivileged Filipino schoolchildren.
-The company has bugh its Environment, Health, and Safety Program; green siness ventures.
-These programs embed sustainability in de efforts to facilitate solutions through the design and
+Initiative Beneficiary IMI continues to take part in social responsibility project donation to Children's Hour, a foundation that helps un also stepped up its engagement with sustainability throu manufacturing technologies; and clean technology bus IMI's business model, which seeks to keep up worldwice nderprivileged Filipino schoolchildren.
+The company has ugh its Environment, Health, and Safety Program; green iness ventures.
+These programs embed sustainability in creation of products that improve the quality of life.